-Email Notifications are sent from an email you provide.
-These are direct, point to point notifications that are very fast and reliable.
-Email notifications also have the option of including 3 attached screenshots.
+Email notifications are notifications that are sent from an email you provide.
+These are direct, point to point notifications that are generally fast and reliable.
+Email notifications also have the option of including three attached screenshots.
 We typically recommend email notifications for the speed of the alert and the reliability.

-Email notifications do require you to BYOE or Bring Your Own Email to send and receive the emails.
+Email notifications do require you to BYOE (Bring Your Own Email) to send and receive the emails.
 You can use your own email you currently use or create a brand new one to send.

-Here's the example of the setup page on the web interface, please note the following options.
+Here is the example of the setup page on the web interface.
+Please note and understand the following options: